musevlt/mpdaf/CoreLib/source/dvper_manual.rst

 MPDAF is installed like a Python standard automatic package . *Python Distribution Utilities (Distutils)* is used.

-If the structure described in part `Python packages and modules`_ is followed, user packages will be automatically installed by the installation script of MPDAF (see :ref:`MPDAF installation <installation-label>`)
+Note that the automated installation process (:ref:`MPDAF installation <installation-label>`)  will work only if the directory structures are build as described above.

 See `<http://docs.python.org/2/distutils/setupscript.html>`_ for more information on *Distutils*.